GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/CompositionalMultiphaseFlow.rst

 :math:`S_{\ell}` is the saturation of phase :math:`\ell`, :math:`y_{c \ell}`
 is the mass fraction of component :math:`c` in phase :math:`\ell`, :math:`\rho_{\ell}` is the phase density, and :math:`t` is time.
-We note that the formulation currently implemented in GEOSX is isothermal.
+We note that the formulation currently implemented in GEOS is isothermal.

 Darcy's Law
 ~~~~~~~~~~~